 Advertencia: The Celery errors are by default only logged into Celery log and are not visible to user.
 In case you want to have overview on such failures, it is recommended to configure Collecting error reports.

-Configuration and defaults, Workers Guide, Daemonization, Monitoring and Management Guide, celery_queues
+Configuration and defaults, Workers Guide, Daemonization

-4.15.11 Monitoring Weblate
+5.15.11 Monitoring Weblate

 Weblate provides the /healthz/ URL to be used in simple health checks, for example using Kubernetes.